 While there may not be a Discount Tire in your area, there are many other shops that will do this for you.
 While many local mom and pop shops have this equipment, you will need to call them to verify.
 Other shops available include:

-In general, Discount Tire will mount your tires for you, even if you bought them from somewhere else.
+Will Discount Tire mount tires purchased elsewhere?
+Yes.
 Other shops offer this service, too, but it’s always a good idea to call ahead to be sure that the shop you want to go to will install your tires for a reasonable price.
 Tires are extremely important to your safety, so if this worry has kept you from ordering a set of tires online to save some money, you can confidently go ahead and get your tires wherever you can find a great deal.